Undoubtedly, the cryptocurrency industry has many projects from coins to companies that are worth investing in.

 Storing Your Cryptocurrency:

 For a new crypto investor, cryptocurrencies can be stored on a crypto wallet, which can either be a cold or hot wallet.
 Hot wallets can be used via crypto exchanges and mobile devices, while cold wallets keep cryptocurrencies entirely offline.
+Additionally, crypto holders should try using a crypto portfolio tracker in order to easily track all exchanges and wallets from one place.

 A crypto wallet can be accessed with what functions as a super-secure password known as a private key; this should be kept safe to prevent unauthorized access.